kaitlynanderson9/Electric-Vehicle-Analysis/README.md

 # Electric-Vehicle-Analysis
-Contained is RMD file for electic vehicle data analysis project
+Contained is the RMD file for electic vehicle data analysis project